muarshad01/DeepSeek/Notes/lecture05_notes.md

-* We want to tranform input embeddings into different space, so that, our expressivity increses and we can capture underline complexities which can't be done through a simple dot product.
+* We want to tranform input embeddings X(5,8) into different space X(5,4), so that, our expressivity increses and we can capture underline complexities, which can't be done through a simple dot product.

 ***